nickelnine37/tweakML/README.md

 # tweakML

-A python library for defining machine learning and statistical models, which builds a dependency graph and uses smart caching under the hood to allow for input parameters to be efficiently tweaked.

-## Motivation

-Many machine learning and statistical models can be understood as a pipeline that map input variables and hyperparameters to an output prediction or solution.
-But what happens when one or more of these variables is changed?
-This is situation is common when, for example, searching for the optimum hyperparameter value over a validation set or testing the solution's robustness to noise in the input data.
-The simplest solution is to recompute the whole model from scratch, however, this can be computationally expensive for large datasets or complex models.
-Often, much of the computational work can be cached, meaning it is only necessary to recompute a small part of the model, which can bring large computational savings.
-TweakML is designed to automatically build a model dependency graph, such that when one input  parameter is changed, only the necessary parts of the model are recomputed.
+TweakML is a python library for building custom machine learning, statistical and general mathematical models.
+Typically, models of this nature can be understood as a large function mapping inputs (data, hyperparameters etc.) to outputs (weights, predictions, error scores etc.).
+A common task is to change one or more the inputs to see the effect on the output.
+This often requires recomputing the whole model from scratch or complex accounting to keep track of what parts of the model need recomputing and what don't.

+TweakML is designed to silently handle this process by automatically building a model dependency graph.
+That way, when an input is changed, the output can be recomputed in a way that is maximally efficient without having to

 ## Example: Ridge Regression

-Consider the example of ridge regression.
-Let's say we have a feature matrix $\mathbf{X} \in
+Consider the example of ridge regression where we have a feature matrix $\mathbf{X} \in
 \mathbb{R}^{N \times M}$ and an observed target vector $\mathbf{y} \in \mathbb{R}^{N}$.
 In addition, we have a  parameter $\alpha$ which provides regularisation.
-The optimum coefficient vector $\mathbf {w} \in \mathbb{R}^{M}$, which we write as a function of $\alpha$, is given by
+The coefficient vector $\mathbf {w} \in \mathbb{R}^{M}$, which we write as a function of $\alpha$, is given by

 $$\mathbf{w}(\alpha) = \left( \mathbf{X}^\top \mathbf{X} + \alpha \mathbf{I}\right)^{-1} \mathbf{X}^\top